-I have been through this and lost one of my credit cards when my wallet pocket overstretched.
+I have been through this and lost one of my credit cards when my credit card sized pocket overstretched.
 I once gave away my leather shoes after using them a few times as I had no idea how to fix them.
 They were too loose to wear because of my hulky feet.

-Luckily, just like leather stretches, you can shrink it back.
+Luckily, just like leather stretches, you can shrink it back as well.

 So, how to shrink leather products?
-It starts with wetting your leather product in tepid water and then drying it a little faster than usual under indirect sun or with a heat source.
+To shrink a leather product,soak the item in a tepid water and then dry a bit faster than usual under indirect sun or with a heat source.
 The warm water will make the leather fibers soft enough to come back to their original size, and the quick-drying process will help them shrink back.

 Different leather products will require different techniques and precautions when you are planning to shrink them.
 Small items like leather wallets, gloves, bracelets, belts, and purses are a little easy to shrink.
 Larger items like a leather jacket, pants, long boots, or other wearables are difficult to manage.